-I really hope not because at the end of it all, it is the entrepreneurs and not the wantrepreneurs who can bring tangible change to the world.
+I really hope not.
+At the end of it all, it is the entrepreneurs and not the wantrepreneurs who can bring tangible change to the world.
 It is they who bring new ideas into the market with unique solutions and actually make them happen.

 Keep the Dream Alive

-For entrepreneurship to give you its best results, it requires a tremendous amount of work.
+For optimal results in entrepreneurship, it requires a tremendous amount of work.

-- Make your idea workable.
-You need to make your idea workable and take your work very seriously.
-Many people make the mistake of treating it just like another hobby.
+- Get serious.
+Develop the necessary processes to turn your idea into a full-fledged, running business.
+Make your idea workable, and take your work very seriously.
+Many people make the mistake of treating business like just another hobby.
 Don’t fall into that trap.

 - Network.
 No man is an island, especially not when business ventures are involved.
 Every business person needs to network with people, who form a part of your value chain.
-If you think that posting fancy pictures on social media is a way to network, then remember this — your narcissist image will only take you away from people and not closer to them.
+If you think that posting fancy pictures on social media is a way to network, then remember this: your narcissistic image will push people away from you, not bring them closer.

 - Use social media wisely.
-Use the benefits of social media’s reach, but not just for bragging about how great you are.
+Exploit social media’s reach, but not for bragging about how great you are.
 Instead, use it in a way that builds your brand value and doesn’t take away from it.

 - Work, work, work.
 These are the three words that’ll form the core of your business.
-Think of the effort put into a 9 to 5 job, and double it for your venture.
-You have to be at it, right from the stage of planning, to budgeting and then executing.
+Think of the effort put into a 9-5 job—and double it for your venture.
+Get on it—from planning to budgeting to executing.

 New ventures need to grow quickly.
 The first year is crucial because slow initial growth only slows down the momentum for the years ahead.
 Alternatively, fast growth translates to an expanded customer base and a wider variety of work, which needs to be handled with improved strategies.